 - From your PowerShell terminal, connect to your target site collection with

 Connect-PnPOnline -Url https://contoso.sharepoint.com/sites/target-site

 - Launch the

 .\setup.ps1 -siteUrl https://contoso.sharepoint.com/sites/target-site -trackingUrl https://matomo.my-domain.com -trackingSiteId '2'

-If you can't execute the PowerShell script, cause of security reason, before unzip the package, execute the
+If you cannot execute the PowerShell script, because of security reasons, before unziping the package, execute the

-Note: in this example, the package is deploy to the Site Collection App Catalog.
-You have other options like illustrated into the README.md, that allow you to manage the deployment.
+Note: in this example, the package is deployed to the Site Collection App Catalog.
+You have other options illustrated into the README.md, that allow you to manage the deployment.

 Any platform (Linux, MacOS, Windows)

 - Download the any platform solution from the repository